 While surgery may appear to be the only option for a patient, new advances in the field of regenerative medicine suggest that this is not the case.

 Regenerative Medicine and Nerve Pain

-By harvesting and processing tissues such as blood, fat, and bone marrow, directly from the patient, they will be put back into, the doctors at CELLAXYS can create treatments which induce and amplify the body’s own healing responses.
+After harvesting and processing cells from blood and bone marrow, directly from the patient, they are then injected into the area of pain.
+The doctors at Cellaxys can create treatments that induce and amplify the body’s own healing responses.

-Much like steroidal injections, once inside the body, these treatments reduce inflammation by sending out chemical impulses which dull the body’s natural response to stress.
-However, unlike steroids, these injections do not limit collagen production or limit the body’s other healing responses, and thus do not deplete the resources necessary to keep the bone and muscle structures intact.
+Much like steroid injections, once inside the body, these treatments reduce inflammation by sending out chemical impulses that dull the body’s natural response to stress.
+However, unlike steroids, these injections do not limit the body’s healing responses, and thus do not deplete the resources necessary to keep the bone and muscle structures intact.